stamourv/jit-coach/README.md

   shell is not enough.
 * Gather profile data using `./js-profile <path-to-firefox-obj-dir> <program>`, redirecting the output to a file.
-  (Look in the `examples` subdirectory for programs to try the coach on, or use one of the provided profile files directly.)
+  (Look at the `run-*.js` files in the `examples` subdirectory for programs to try the coach on, or use one of the provided profile files directly.)
   Running the profiler from the browser may work, but hasn't been tested.
 * `racket coach.rkt <profile-file>`